Putting food in Mylar bags with oxygen absorbers (OAs) is the best long-term storage method for dry staples.

-Foods that have moisture of 10% or more should never be stored in Mylar with oxygen absorbers.
+Foods with 10% or more moisture should never be stored in Mylar with oxygen absorbers.
 This is because the botulism bacteria can grow in oxygen-less environments.
 It then produces toxins that can kill you.

 Some “dry” foods contain a lot of moisture.
 For example, store-bought raisins sometimes have moisture levels of over 10% and should not be stored in Mylar with OAs.
 Cornmeal can also be surprisingly moist.
 Vacuum sealing is a much safer storage method for these foods.

 Foods with lots of oil or fat will go rancid quickly even if stored in Mylar with OAs.
 Roasted coffee is just one example.
-For this reason, a lot of people prefer to store coffee in their freezer.
+For this reason, many people prefer to store coffee in their freezer.

 Vacuum sealing is better for freezer storage than Mylar.
 The vacuum sealer bags will prevent freezer burn.
 The bag’s transparency works in your favor because you can see the product to check quality.